 Born in the small town of Madison, Indiana, Allis grew up with a love of both nature and art -- happily with a lack supervision that made exploring both possible.
-Her first career as the Director of Social Media Strategy for the Walt Disney Company however, was a far cry from her naturalist roots.
+Her first career as the Director of Social Media Strategy for the Walt Disney Company however, was a far cry from her naturalist roots...

-On a whim in 2009, Allis attended the Advanced Taxidermy Training Center in Montana.
+On her vacation in 2009, Allis attended the Advanced Taxidermy Training Center in Montana.
 Upon her return to Los Angeles, she began volunteering at the Natural History Museum of Los Angeles.
 There she met her mentor, Museum Taxidermist Tim Bovard.
 Under his tutelage, Allis earned a staff position in taxidermy in 2011-- leaving her computer behind for good and picking up a scalpel.

 In 2014, Allis opened Prey Taxidermy in downtown Los Angeles, bringing with her volunteers from the museum as staff.
 She continues her work at the Natural History Museum of Los Angeles on a volunteer basis while running her studio nearby.

 At the 2015 World Taxidermy Championship, Allis received two First Place ribbons and two Second Place ribbons for her four entries in the Professional Division.
 She also received a 4th place overall Competitor's Award in the Professional Division.